Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Proof of in the Half-Space Case in the Second-Order Case

-Arguing as in the first step---this is even easier here---, all these functions achieve their maximum at points such that $x_N=y_N=0$.
+\textbf{(e)} \textit{Adapting the Ishii-Jensen Lemma.}\ Arguing as in the first step---this is even easier here---, all these functions achieve their maximum at points such that $x_N=y_N=0$.
 Then, by combining Theorem~A.2 and Lemma~A.5 in \cite{Users} in the tangent variables, there exists a sequence $(q_k)_k$ of points in $\R^{2N}$ such that each function